Jisan-Dev/A11-Bitstream-server/README.md

 - clone the repo in your machine
 - run "npm install" in terminal from the cloned directory to install all the dependencies.
 - you'll have to create your own mongodb database & integrate api services and add the environment varaiables.
-- and then run "npm run dev" to start the project in your local server.
+- and then run "npm run start" to start the project in your local server.
+- if you have nodemon installed in your machine then you can run "npm run dev"